cran-task-views/Survival/Survival.md

 -   Accompanying data sets to the book *Applied Survival Analysis Using R* can be found in package `r pkg("asaur")`.
--   The `r pkg("survex")` provides easy-to-apply explanations for machine learning survival models that enable their exploration and interpretation.
+-   The `r pkg("survex")` provides easy-to-apply explanations of survival models (both complex machine learning and simpler statistical ones) that enable their exploration and interpretation.